 When it's cold and wet outside, it's the perfect occasion to take out your box of arts and crafts and make a start on some projects.
 We love DIYs because it’s relaxing to make things by hand, particularly when plants are involved.
 It also results in fun objects decorated with plants, that look lovely around our homes.
 Here are our five favourite wet weather DIY projects to get you started.

-Dreaming about greenery
+Draped about with greenery

 Natural wall hangings